Thai Food Made Easy | PANANG SEA BASS

 Method

--In the medium saucepan, heat the vegetable oil on the hob.
-Otherwise, heat the deep fat fryer, both at 180 Celsius.
+-In a medium saucepan, heat the vegetable oil on the hob.
+Otherwise, heat a deep fat fryer, both at 180 Celsius.

--Use the kitchen roll to absorb the moisture on the sea bass fillets.
+-Use a kitchen roll to absorb the moisture on the sea bass fillets.

 -Sieve all the batter ingredients together and cover the fillets with the dry batter mixture.

--In the same frying pan, fry the Thai Sweet Basil leaves until they turn crispy and drain the excess oil and put on the kitchen towel.
+-In the same frying pan, fry the Thai sweet basil leaves and kaffir lime leaf until they turn crispy then drain the excess oil and put on the kitchen towel.

--In the small saucepan, heat the 2 tablespoons of the vegetable oil.
-Add Panang paste and cook until the herbs infused which usually takes 2-3 minutes.
+-In a small saucepan heat 2 tablespoons of the vegetable oil.
+Add Panang paste and cook until the herbs are infused which usually takes 2-3 minutes.

--Add 60 ml of Thai coconut milk and cook for further 3-4 minutes.
+-Add 60ml of Thai coconut milk and cook for a further 3-4 minutes.

 -Add the sugar and oyster sauce.
-Keep stirring to reduce the sauce down until the oil separates from the paste and thicken.
+Keep stirring to reduce the sauce down until the oil separates from the paste and thickens.
 Drizzle the lemon juice then quickly fold the sauce.

--Place the fish fillets on the serving plate.
+-Place the fish fillets on a serving plate.
 Drizzle the fillets with the seasoned Panang sauce.
-Garnish with crispy Thai sweet basil, fresh peppercorn, and sliced red chili.
+Garnish with crispy Thai sweet basil, fresh peppercorn and sliced red chilli.

 Tips:

-– It is wise to use a good high-quality Thai product.
-I used Lotus Panang Curry Paste for the elegant dish.
+– It is wise to use high-quality Thai products.
+I used Lotus Panang Curry Paste for this elegant dish.